 Weather4D 2.0 is available Apple AppStore (*).
 After the success of the first two versions, APP4NAV company just revisit chart navigation on iPad and iPhone by integrating the timing dimension.
 With simulations and weather routing, navigation becomes predictive, allowing a constant anticipation of future weather conditions and sea state.
 That “Navigation in the future”, relied on the quality of meteorological and oceanographic predictions today available, was designed in order to bring a new dimension to the safety of boaters.

-The navigation function is based on the use of a raster charting exclusively from the most important international hydrographic services, which SHOM (¹).
+The navigation function is based on the use of a raster charting exclusively from the most important international hydrographic services, as SHOM (¹).
 This choice is made possible thanks to technology implementation in application to present these charts in tiles with great fluidity.
 This official charting, having undergone any transformation, is the exact equivalent of publishers paper chart production, and therefore an undeniable guarantee of reliability (²).
 Cards are subject to a subscription by Publisher on the french Server Geogarage, that maintains a constantly updated global portfolio.

 The app offers a completely redesigned ergonomics interface through the accumulated user experience for five years.
 It uses the principle of what has been the success of Weather4D : multiple forecasting models, multi-data display overlayed layers, continuous time scrolling automatic or manual , added to a high-quality graphic design using the most advanced development tools d & rsquo; Apple, facilitate the understanding of future weather phenomena.
 More, navigation and weather forecasts can be displayed in one or two windows (iPad only), providing a plurality of display combinations of the same zone : navigation and weather, weather forecast and waves or currents, comparison of different models.
 Dual windows can be dissociated to display the same area at different scales.